traefik/traefik/docs/content/middlewares/forwardauth.md

 #### `tls.key`

-Private certificate used for the connection to Docker.
+Private certificate used for the secure connection to the authentication server.

 ```yaml tab="Docker"
 labels: